YelovSK/Virtual-Showcase/README.md

 # Virtual Showcase

 View-dependent stereo running in Unity.
-The main use is to view imported .obj files with motion paralax.
+The main use is to view imported .obj files with motion parallax.
 Off-axis projection is used to achieve proper camera perspective.

 ## DEPENDENCIES FOR USAGE IN THE EDITOR